-In the true liberal arts tradition, the Muhlenberg Dance Program is dedicated to teaching you not just how to dance, but how to think about the art of dance and its connection to the larger world.
+In the true liberal arts tradition, the Muhlenberg Dance Program is dedicated to teaching how to think about the art of dance and its connection to the larger world.

 The Dance Program is built upon deep commitment to both the art and the science of dance.
 In an atmosphere of trust and mutual respect, students and faculty join to create a program with an inclusive, embracing climate, able to serve a varied community.